glitch-game-club/glitch-game-club/CONTRIBUTING.md

 > First time contributing to open source?
 Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

-## How to submit your games to this resource
+## How to Contribute Games and Code Based Resources

 We imagine this code repository to be a base for Thimble Games.
 More inforation on this to come.